Abhishek3670/flowtrainer/INFRASTRUSTURE_FOUNDATION.md

 ## Overview

-Phase 1 focused on creating a robust, performant, and scalable backend foundation, including:
+Focused on creating a robust, performant, and scalable backend foundation, including:

 - Database connection pooling and indexing
 - Redis caching integration